Greater collaboration across Asean rotary clubs with new charter signed

 Some US$150,000 (S$209,000) was pledged at the event to support humanitarian projects.

-Focus areas in Asean include supporting the environment, education, healthcare and gender equality, said Rotary International President Shekhar Mehta in an interview with The Straits Times.
+Focus areas in Asean include the environment, education, healthcare and gender equality, said Rotary International president Shekhar Mehta in an interview with The Sunday Times.

 "There is need for strengthening the healthcare system.
 So Rotary is ready to support that."